0x1c3N/BankingClerks/README.md

     python main.py
     ```

-3. View the simulation results in the "output.txt" file.
+3. View the simulation results in the terminal and "output.txt" file.

 ## Configuration
 - Modify the `maxWaitTimes` list to adjust default maximum waiting times for casual, commercial, and loan customers.